iestyn-lewis/czpl/index.md

 ## How can I get one?

 <b>Please read all of the following before ordering:</b>
+* The CZ/PL 88 mini is assembled by hand, by me.
+It is not a commercial, polished product.
+That said - there are many hundreds of them out there being happily used!
 * The CZ/PL 88 mini box is 3D printed.
-3D printed parts have a textured appearance, please see photos above so you know what you are getting.
+3D printed parts have a textured, uneven appearance.
 * The CZ/PL 88 mini has a single set of MIDI ports.
-Many of the videos on this site show the CZPL or PL88, which had 2 sets of MIDI ports.
+Some of the videos on this site show the earlier CZPL or PL88, which had 2 sets of MIDI ports.
 These products are no longer available.
 * US customers: Returns offered within 7 days of receipt, with evidence that the CZ/PL 88 mini is defective electronically or physically.
 Return shipping is the responsibility of the buyer.
 * <b>International Shipping: NO RETURNS. </b>The extremely high shipping cost, possible customs problems and chance of damage when shipping outside of the US means that I cannot offer any returns or exchanges to international customers.

 ## To Order:
 Send an email to <a href="mailto:iestyn.lewis@gmail.com">iestyn.lewis@gmail.com</a>.
-I will send you a PayPal link for ordering.
-If I have them in stock, I ship in 1-2 business days.
+If I have them in stock, I will send you a PayPal link for ordering.
+I ship in 1-2 business days.
 If I am backordered I will put you on a waiting list and email you when they are ready.

 ## SUPPORT
 Please contact me:  <a href="mailto:iestyn.lewis@gmail.com">iestyn.lewis@gmail.com</a>